Paul P. Douglas Jr.: World War II

 After the outbreak of World War II in 1939, he joined the Arkansas National Guard and was called to active duty in 1941.
 He entered the aviation cadet program on April 28, 1941, and received his wings and commission as a second lieutenant at Victoria Field in Texas on December 12, just five days after the Japanese attack on Pearl Harbor.

 After serving in numerous fighter units in the United States from December 1941 to June 1943, he was assigned as commander of the 396th Fighter Squadron of the 368th Fighter Group at Farmingdale, New York.
-On January 1944, the 368th FG was stationed at England.
+In January 1944, the 368th FG was stationed at England.

 Flying the P-47 Thunderbolt, Douglas logged a total of 136 missions and 337 combat hours while serving as commander of the 396th Fighter Squadron, vice commander of the 368th Fighter Group and later with the 36th Fighter Group in Belgium, France and Germany.
 On two occasions, he shot down three enemy aircraft in one flight.
 He was recommended for the Medal of Honor and twice received the Distinguished Service Cross.
 In the first ten days of the fall 1944, he led his unit in the interception of German V-1 rockets that were launched toward England.
 They used P-47’s high-speed dive capability in destroying 494 V-1s.
+On April 12, 1945, he led 11 P-47s in attacking a German aerodrome in Köthen.
+During the attack, he destroyed four He 111 bombers, two Ju 88 nightfighters, two Me 410 heavy fighters, two Fw 190s and two training aircraft, while his flight contributed to destruction of 73 other aircraft.
+For his heroism in the mission, Douglas received a third Silver Star.

-Douglas was credited with shooting eight enemy aircraft in the air and destroying 27 enemy planes on the ground, during the war.
+Douglas was credited with shooting eight enemy aircraft in the air and destroying 27 enemy planes on the ground during the war.
 He flew P-47s bearing the name "The Arkansas Traveller".